 Burglars look for open windows or other openings.
 Even a small gap can be made bigger with an arm or a tool.
 Don't leave windows open when you're out – even if you're only in the garden.

-Being part of a Neighbourhood Watch helps to deter criminals and shows that you’re security-aware.
+Being part of a Neighbourhood Watch helps to deter criminals and shows that you’re aware of security.
 Join a scheme in your area or, if there isn’t one, you could consider setting one up.
 Your local Neighbourhood Watch can advise on security measures and they will be in close touch with your local police.

 At the side and back of your house

-Make sure you remove the keys from locked windows and keep them somewhere safe, out of sight, but where you can find them easily in case you need to escape in an emergency.
+Make sure you remove the keys from locked windows and keep them somewhere safe and out of sight, but where you can find them easily in case you need to escape in an emergency.

 Only put your wheelie bin out on the day of a rubbish collection.
 It could be used as a climbing aid or even for transporting stolen items.
 It may also be vandalised.
-Store it securely, out of sight.
+Store it securely and out of sight.
 You could consider securing it with a clamp or chain.
 Don’t leave packaging for expensive items out either, as it may attract burglars.
 If you’re throwing away documents that contain your personal information, it’s a good idea to shred them first.

 Good outdoor lighting that comes on automatically is a powerful deterrent.
 It can also help you find your way if you come back after dark.
-You can get motion sensor lighting that’s triggered by movement or dusk-to-dawn lights that come on automatically when it gets dark.
+You can get motion sensor lighting that’s triggered by movement, or dusk-to-dawn lights that come on automatically when it gets dark.
 Even if you can’t get motion sensor lighting, any outdoor lighting can deter burglars from breaking through a door or window.

 Position lights at a suitable height so they can’t be tampered with and are less likely to be activated by animals or plant movement, and make sure the light won’t annoy your neighbours or distract passing cars.
 Lights should be fitted by a qualified electrician.
 You can find a trading standards-approved business on Buy With Confidence, or ask your friends and neighbours for recommendations.